t-perini/BOMIPresearch/README.md

 ## Generated Instances
 Rand & Bent instances are generated according to the procedure published in "Boxed Line Method" (Perini et. al. 2018).
-All instances are given as .lp files where the LAST constraint is the SECOND objective function.
+**All instances are given as .lp files where the LAST constraint (lefthand side) is the SECOND objective function.

 Bent instances have a bent line segment with n NDPs along with associated cones.
 Procedure is given in XXX